A better way.

-"I help business owners create and scale lasting improvements.
-I have over 20 years of experience working with start-ups, small businesses, and large corporates.
-I absolutely love crafting trifecta solutions in which the customer, employee, and company win!”
+"I empower small business owners to create and scale lasting improvements.
+I draw from over 20 years of experience working with start-ups, small businesses, and large corporations.
+I love helping business owners find and implement trifecta solutions in which the customer, employee, and company win!”

 I love business.

-At its heart, business is about people helping people.
+At its heart, business is a story about people helping people.

 There is a better way.

 Small business is different.
 It’s personal.
-Small business owners look both their customers and employees in the eye, so they see the effect of their actions.
+Business owners look both their customers and employees in the eye.
+They share experiences.

-Because small business owners know their customers and employees personally, they care deeply for their wellbeing.
+Through stories, small business owners know their customers and employees personally and care deeply for their wellbeing.
 They become family.